 Students are responsible for the furniture provided for them.
-Furniture may not be removed from any room, suite, or common area.
+Furniture may not be removed from any room, suite, or communal area.
 Students are charged for the replacement of any furniture that is removed or damaged.
 Residents are not permitted to bring additional furniture into the residence halls not authorized by Housing and Residence Life or the Department of Facilities.
 Unauthorized furniture will be confiscated, become property of the University, and will result in a judicial hearing.
-The University will charge students for removal of any non-University furniture that is left in a room, suite, or common area at the end of the year.
+The University will charge students for removing any non-University furniture left in a room, suite, or communal area at the end of the year.